Document Type : Original Article

 Faculty of Health Sciences, Simon Fraser University, Burnaby, BC, Canada

-Health Law Institute, Department of Pharmacology, Dalhousie University, Halifax, NS, Canada
+Health Law Institute, Dalhousie University, Halifax, NS, Canada

-Department of Pediatrics, Department of Sociology, & Social Anthropology, Dalhousie University, Halifax, NS, Canada
+Department of Pediatrics, Dalhousie University, Halifax, NS, Canada

 Analysing the Canadian government’s efforts to support the development of COVID-19 “medical countermeasures” (MCMs), this article seeks insights into political economy as a driver of pandemic response.
-We explore whether Canadian public funding policy during the pandemic involved departures from established practices of financialisation in biopharmaceutical research and development, including the dominance of private sector involvement in an IP intensive approach to innovation underscoring profit, and governance opacity.
+We explore whether Canadian public funding policy during the pandemic involved departures from established practices of financialisation in biopharmaceutical research and development (R&D), including the dominance of private sector involvement in an intellectual property (IP) intensive approach to innovation underscoring profit, and governance opacity.

-Between February 10, 2020 and March 31, 2021, the GoC announced CAD $1.4 billion for research, development and manufacturing of COVID-19 MCMs.
-Fully 68% (CAD $ 959 million) of the announced public funding was channelled to investment in private sector firms.
+The GoC announced CAD$ 1.4 billion for research, development and manufacturing of COVID-19 MCMs.
+Fully 68 (CAD$ 959 million) of the announced public funding was channelled to investment in private sector firms.
 Canadian public funding showed a consistent focus on early and late stage development of COVID-19 MCMs and the expansion of biopharmaceutical manufacturing capacity.
-Assessing whether Canada’s investments in to developing COVID-19 MCMs safeguard affordable and transparent access to the products of publicly funded research, we found that access policies on intellectual property management, sharing of clinical data, affordability and availability were not systematic, consistent, or transparent, and few, if any, mechanisms ensured long-term sustainability.
+Assessing whether Canada’s investments into developing COVID-19 MCMs safeguard affordable and transparent access to the products of publicly funded research, we found that access policies on IP management, sharing of clinical data, affordability and availability were not systematic, consistent, or transparent, and few, if any, mechanisms ensured long-term sustainability.

 Beyond incremental change in policy goals, such as public investment in domestic biomanufacturing, the features of Canadian public policies endorsing financialization in the biopharmaceutical sector remained largely unchanged during the pandemic.